 Public service announcements have a long history of giving creatives a wide-open canvas to work on, and have produced some of the most memorable ad campaigns to make it into pop culture: think of “This is Your Brain on Drugs,” Smokey the Bear or “A Mind is a Terrible Thing to Waste.”

-But as advertising has evolved to accommodate online video, so have PSAs, as demonstrated by the winners of the recent Webby for Good awards.
-The awards are a collaboration between The Webby Awards and WP Engine highlighting projects created to promote social good.
+But as advertising has evolved to accommodate online video, so have PSAs, as demonstrated by the honorees of the recent Webby for Good show.
+The showcase is a collaboration between The Webby Awards and WP Engine highlighting projects created to promote social good.

 “Tech is changing the way we tell stories,” said Benjamin Vendramin, Chief Creative Officer at Narrative, one of the Webby for Good winners.